MihirSK/Planckd2025--mihir.kagalkar-/README.md

 # Planckd2025--mihir.kagalkar-
-#Our submission for the quantum computing hackathon:
+#Our submission for the quantum computing hackathon quantum algorithm track:
-#problem statement #